-Community Summary: Hypertensive Disorders of Pregnancy There are four main disorders related to high blood pressure during pregnancy: - 1 a.
-Preeclampsia: You start pregnancy with normal blood pressure and Your blood pressure increases up to or above 140/90mmHg during your pregnancy and • You have high levels of protein in your urine or your doctor finds you have high platelets new liver, kidney, lung, or brain illness - 1 b.
-Eclampsia: You are diagnosed with preeclampsia (see #1) during your pregnancy and You have seizures - 2 2.
-Chronic hypertension: You start pregnancy with high blood pressure and Your high blood pressure stays high during your pregnancy - 3 3.
-Preeclampsia superimposed on chronic hypertension: You start pregnancy with high blood pressure and You also get diagnosed with preeclampsia (see #1) during your pregnancy .
-Gestational hypertension: You start pregnancy with normal blood pressure and Your blood pressure increases during your pregnancy but not high enough to be diagnosed with preeclampsia Together these disorders are called hypertensive disorders of pregnancy, or HDP.
-Why and I now preeclampsia happens is not fully understood yet.
-But doctors and scientists have a good guess y") from the research that has been done so far: - 5 tage 1: At the very beginning of pregnancy, the cells of the placenta are supposed to travel a short listance into the wall of your uterus and help make some of the blood vessels of the uterus bigger.
+Community Summary: Hypertensive Disorders of Pregnancy

+- There are four main disorders related to high blood pressure during pregnancy: - 1a.
+Preeclampsia: - You start pregnancy with normal blood pressure and - Your blood pressure increases up to or above 140/90mmHg during your pregnancy and - You have high levels of protein in your urine or your doctor finds you have low platelets or - new liver, kidney, lung, or brain illness - 1b.
+Eclampsia: - You are diagnosed with preeclampsia (see #1) during your pregnancy and - You have seizures - 2.
+Chronic hypertension: - You start pregnancy with high blood pressure and - Your high blood pressure stays high during your pregnancy - 3.
+Preeclampsia superimposed on chronic hypertension: - You start pregnancy with high blood pressure and - You also get diagnosed with preeclampsia (see #1) during your pregnancy - 4.
+Gestational hypertension: - You start pregnancy with normal blood pressure and - Your blood pressure increases during your pregnancy but you do not have any of the other symptoms of preeclampsia - Together these disorders are called hypertensive disorders of pregnancy, or HDP. - Why and how preeclampsia happens is not fully understood yet.
+But doctors and scientists have a good guess (or "theory") from the research that has been done so far: - Stage 1: At the very beginning of pregnancy, the cells of the placenta are supposed to travel a short distance into the wall of your uterus and help make some of the blood vessels of the uterus bigger.
 This helps your uterus send extra blood to the placenta as your baby grows.
-It is thought that in vomen who get preeclampsia, these cells do not do this well enough and your uterus' blood vessels - S tay small.
-Stage 2: Because the cells of the placenta did not remodel the uterus' blood vessels to be big enough his means not enough blood gets to your placenta and your placenta can get sick.
-This sick placent nakes the rest of your body sick too.
+It is thought that in women who get preeclampsia, these cells do not do this well enough and your uterus' blood vessels stay small. - Stage 2: Because the cells of the placenta did not remodel the uterus' blood vessels to be big enough, this means not enough blood gets to your placenta and your placenta can get sick.
+This sick placenta makes the rest of your body sick too.